Warning, borrowing money also costs money.

 There are essentially two consequences to this delicate situation.

-• Public deficits must be reduced in European countries.
-In summary, European countries should try to generate revenues higher than their costs, which is not currently the case.
+• There is a need to reduce public deficits in European countries.
+In summary, European countries should try to generate revenues greater than their costs, which is not currently the case.

-• The refinancing of banks in great financial difficulty must be carried out.
-Indeed, banks being the engine of the economy, if these banks no longer have liquidity, they can no longer lend money to the real economy and it is then the entire production-consumption chain that is affected.
+• It is necessary to refinance banks in great financial difficulty.
+Indeed, banks being the engine of the economy, if these banks no longer have liquidity, they can no longer lend money to the real economy and then the entire production-consumption chain is affected.
 Currently, this is the case and this explains the recession situation.

-To stem this situation, two policies face each other:
+To stem this situation, two policies are opposed:

-• Austerity policies that essentially consist of reducing state spending and increasing public revenues through new tax levies and the reduction of social benefits.
+• Austerity policies which essentially consist of reducing state spending and increasing public revenues through new tax levies and by reducing social benefits.

-• Policies to boost economic activity that would consist of favoring production tools to restart economic activity, reduce unemployment and generate new tax revenues.
+• Policies to stimulate economic activity which would consist of promoting production tools to revive economic activity, reduce unemployment and generate new tax revenues.

 Europe has gone too far in its social policy and the social model it boasts so much about kills its competitiveness compared to other regions of the world.
-Under these conditions, the temptation for industrialists to relocate their production is great and this leads to the factory and company closures we know.
+Under these conditions, the temptation for industrialists to relocate their production is great and this leads to the closures of factories and businesses that we know.

-To become competitive again, Europe will have to adapt to the realities of other regions of the world, otherwise it is doomed to become an industrial and social cemetery.
+Europe will have to adapt to the realities of other regions of the world to become competitive again, otherwise it is doomed to become an industrial and social graveyard.

-Making this economic, social and political shift in Europe could take at least 15 years – especially because of the power of unions and the complexity of our labor codes – enough to probably put a generation of workers in difficulty.
+Carrying out this economic, social, and political transformation in Europe could well take at least 15 years – notably due to the power of unions and the complexity of our labor codes – which could probably put a generation of workers in difficulty.